 - Get your child involved in sports, and always show them an abundance of support.
 Even if their team is not doing as well as expected continue to show that support and your child will learn that even if he is not the best he is still a winner for participating.

 - Give your child chores to do around the house and hold them accountable.
 This has to be implemented with other self confidence tips where we understand on how to deal with children when they make conscious mistakes.

 - Don’t put too much pressure on your child as this will cause them to shut down in some cases.
 We want them to try lots of different things and become comfortable doing so but we do not want them to feel overwhelmed.

 All self confidence tips have to be applied in balance as each child is different.
-It’s a thin but important line to walk upon towards building self confidence in children.
+It’s a thin, but important line to walk upon towards building self esteem in children.